AbigailN10/CPE487/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Click 'Program Device' then xc7a100t_0 to download hexcalc.bit to the Nexys A7-100T board
+* Click 'Program Device' then xc7a100t_0 to download SimonSays.bit to the Nexys A7-100T board

 ### 5. Use keypad and buttons
 * Press BTNU to continuously advance through the game.